thinkcompany/think_dev-standards/development-standards/seo.md

 ###Site Logo

-The site logo which appears in the header should be marked up as standard text inside of a <div>.
+The site logo which appears in the header should be marked up as standard text inside of a block-level element.
 The graphic should appear as a background image as part of a sprite.
 The element should contain descriptive text which can be shifted offscreen using various CSS methods, of which text-indent is the most reliable.

 Example:
 ```html